In London, chef Clare Smyth’s a superstar. Now it’s time for the Aussie taste test

 She spent three years with Ramsay earlier than heading to France to work at Alain Ducasse’s three-Michelin-starred Le Louis XV in Monaco.
 Ducasse additionally recognised her expertise.
 “Her power is that she has mental strength,” he says.
 “A strong desire, a strong passion, a strong will and obstinacy.
 And honestly, I knew from the beginning that she wanted to get to the top.”

-After a 12 months in Monaco, Ducasse wished Smyth to maintain working for him.
-But again in London, Ramsay supplied her the top chef function at Restaurant Gordon Ramsay.
+After a yr in Monaco, Ducasse wished Smyth to maintain working for him.
+But again in London, Ramsay provided her the pinnacle chef function at Restaurant Gordon Ramsay.
 So it was the seduction of French haute delicacies (“which is like nothing else on earth,” admits Smyth) versus the highest job at Ramsey’s three-Michelin-starred restaurant.
-The final result was by no means doubtful.
+The end result was by no means unsure.
 By all accounts, Ducasse was livid to lose her.

-When Smyth grew to become head chef of Restaurant Gordon Ramsay in 2007, she was the primary girl in Britain to go a three-Michelin-star restaurant, on the grand outdated age of 29.
+When Smyth turned head chef of Restaurant Gordon Ramsay in 2007, she was the primary lady in Britain to go a three-Michelin-star restaurant, on the grand outdated age of 29.
 And as a boss for the primary time, she did what most individuals would do: copied her personal earlier bosses.
-At the time, in a testosterone-driven, male-dominated trade, this meant she did a number of shouting.
+At the time, in a testosterone-driven, male-dominated trade, this meant she did lots of shouting.
 In an early interview after her appointment, she stated bluntly: “I can be very aggressive.
 I don’t think twice about grabbing hold of a guy and screaming in his face if he gets it wrong.”

-Sitting reverse Smyth now, it’s inconceivable to think about such a factor – and in recent times she’s appeared rueful about this perspective.
+Sitting reverse Smyth now, it’s not possible to think about such a factor – and lately she’s appeared rueful about this angle.
 “If people can’t do something, there’s no point screaming at them,” she says.
 “You’ve got to train them and equip them and give them confidence.
 Nobody can do their best if they’re terrified.”

 “When I started out, kitchens were phenomenally tough places.
 But I didn’t have any particular problems of being picked on and bullied as a woman.
 I think we were all just picked on and bullied in general.”
 She pauses.
 “But I was the first woman to head a three-star restaurant in England.
 And that made me think: ‘What if I’m the first woman to lose the third star?
 Maybe people will think women aren’t strong enough.’
 I put a lot of pressure on myself about that.”